orbeon/orbeon-forms-doc/form-runner/data-format/form-data.md

 ## Introduction

+Form data is represented by Form Runner using XML.
+There are two different usages of the data format:

+- *Internally*: when a user is actively working with a form and Form Runner performs operations such as calculations, validations, actions, and so on.
+This is referred to as the *internal data format*.
-Form Runner loads and saves data in XML format.
-This page describes the format used.
+- *Externally*: when Form Runner loads and saves data to and from a database or external services.
+This is referred to as the *external data format*.

+This page describes the formats used.

+## 4.0.0 format

+### Introduction

+The 4.0.0 format is the default *external data format*.

-## Basics
+### Basics

-As you create a form definition with Form Builder, an XML representation for the data to capture is automatically created.
-It is organized as follows:
+The data is organized as follows:

-* A root element:
+- A root element:
     `<form>`
-* Within that element, for each section, a sub-element named after the section name:
+- Within that element, for each section, a sub-element named after the section name:
     `<details>`
-* Within a section element, a sub-element for each control in the section, named after the control name:
+- Within a section element, a sub-element for each control in the section, named after the control name:
     `<author>`
-* Within each control element, the value of the control is stored:
+- Within each control element, the value of the control is stored:
     `<author>J. K. Rowling</author>`

 Example: